bshaekos/SP22creativetech4/README.md

 ### Process Sketches:

+First, from a list of APIs provided by our professors, Yining and I outlined the APIs that we found most interesting.
+Second, we discussed and rouhgly sketeched how we might connect those APIs togethered based off of the available data.
+Third, we began formatting the code so that we could retrieve the exact piece of information from each API.
+Lastly, we had to modify our initial ideas so that the entire string of APIs could function properly.

 ![Yining   Blake - RUBE GOLDBERG MACHINE - Process Sketches](https://user-images.githubusercontent.com/76088958/164383824-9c80c666-1a1c-4811-b1f0-4d02b2d840f4.jpg)

 ### System Architecture:

+In the end the mix of APIs changed in order to successfully complete a Rube Goldberg machine.

 ![Yining   Blake - RUBE GOLDBERG MACHINE - System Architecture](https://user-images.githubusercontent.com/76088958/164376567-c9c4c608-d906-451e-901c-77a9c4ec1439.jpg)